k2view-academy/K2View-Academy/articles/80_k2cloud/07-deployments-lifecycle/80_k2cloud_deployments_and_lifecycle_overview.md

 The operator selects the Git tag containing the version of the environment definition to deploy.

-After the environment definition has been deployed, the appropriate environment is selected and **activated in Fabric Admin**.

 After the environment definition has been deployed, the environment is selected and **activated in Fabric Admin**.

 This establishes the runtime environment configuration that Fabric will use.